infinitycodePL/blog/_posts/blog/2017-10-30-google-developer-challenge-scholarship-2017-2018.md

 title: I have been accepted into the Google Developer Challenge Scholarship
 categories: [blog]
 comments: true
+excerpt: "Thank you Google and thank you Udacity for this opportunity!"
 ---

 Thank you Google and thank you Udacity for this opportunity!
 I’m incredibly happy about it.
 I’ll try my best to become awesome.